DanielKasiyanenko/VMFlux/README.md

 - Created dual-platform deployment supporting both libvirt and Proxmox
 - Achieved 92% reduction in deployment time through automation

+<h2 id="license">📄 License</h2>

+This project is licensed under the MIT License - see the LICENSE file for details.

 <h2 id="acknowledgments">🙏 Acknowledgments</h2>

 - **Piros NV** for providing the internship opportunity and technical guidance